joergen7/erlang-red/README.md

 An experiment to replace Node-REDs existing NodeJS backend with an Erlang equivalent that is 100% compatible[1] to existing flow code.

 The goal is bring the advantages of low-code visual [flow-based programming](https://jpaulm.github.io/fbp/index.html) to a programming language that is designed for message passing and concurrency from the ground up, hence Erlang.
+More details described in the corresponding [blog post](https://blog.openmindmap.org/erlang-red).

 [1] = 100% won't be possible since function nodes that are coded in Javascript aren't supported (or aren't intended to be supported - unless someone has a workaround)